-Children who are diagnosed with Attention Deficit Disorder may also start showing signs of reading and academic problems once they enter Kindergarten.
+Children diagnosed with Attention Deficit Disorder (ADD) may also start showing signs of reading and academic problems once they enter kindergarten.

-I have a great number of parents who ask me what is the difference between the three different ADD types (yes, there are three) and what can they do at home to help their child.
-This blog will address those very issues and give you more insight to the disorder.
+I have a great number of parents who ask me what the difference is between the three different ADD types (yes, there are three), and what can they do at home to help their child.
+This blog addresses those very issues and provides more insight into the disorder.

-There are three types of ADD/ADHD that will cause similar symptoms, but will all have an element of attention issues, but the main differences are the other behaviors that accompany their inability to focus.
+There are three types of ADD/ADHD that cause similar symptoms, and all have an element of attention issues, but the main differences are the other behaviors that accompany their inability to focus.

-Your pediatrician may recommend seeing a child psychologist who can do formal testing on your child to both see if she fits the criteria for ADD, and where she happens to be on the spectrum.
-Not only can this testing help differentiate ADD from other issues which may be causing difficulty with school work, but can be used to follow a child’s response to interventions over time.
+Your pediatrician may recommend seeing a child psychologist who can do formal testing on your child to see if she fits the criteria for ADD, and where she happens to be on the spectrum.
+Not only can this testing help differentiate ADD from other issues causing difficulty with school work, but is a part of following a child’s response to interventions over time.

 If your child has been diagnosed with ADD or ADHD, it’s important that they receive an IEP and are classified as “Other Health Impaired.”
 With this diagnosis, they can receive several modifications in their classroom settings in order to aid in academic success.
 These modifications can include: